Dans-labs/did-summarizer/README.md

 # Cache and storage

 All concepts are being cached in RAM using Redis framework and preserved in MongoDB database.
-After every restart the key:value pair for URI:DID reindexed and available for lookup in cache.
+After every restart the key:value pair for URI:DID reindexed and available for lookup in the cache.
+It should be possible to move all DIDs data from one network to another without too much efforts.

 # Use cases